meltano/sdk/docs/testing.md

 # Testing Taps & Targets

-The Meltano SDK includes suits of standard tests for both Taps and Targets to help you get started.
+The Meltano SDK includes suites of standard tests for both Taps and Targets to help you get started.
 These suites cover most common cases out-of-the-box, and tests are added to the standard suites as new errors are encountered by users in their deployments.

 ## Test Framework